onox/orka/docs/logging.md

   Orka.Windows.GLFW.Initialize (Major => 4, Minor => 3, Debug => True);
 ```

+If `Debug` is `False` then the video driver may choose to not enable
+full debug output.
 To enable log messages from the video driver, call from the OpenGL task:

 ```ada